apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 * *zookeeper.sasl.clientconfig* :
     Specifies the context key in the JAAS login file.
 Default is "Client".

+* *zookeeper.server.principal* :
+    Specifies the server principal to be used by the client for authentication, while connecting to the zookeeper server, when Kerberos authentication is enabled.
+If this configuration is provided, then the ZooKeeper client will NOT USE any of the following parameters to determine the server principal: zookeeper.sasl.client.username, zookeeper.sasl.client.canonicalize.hostname, zookeeper.server.realm
+    Note: this config parameter is working only for ZooKeeper 3.5.7+, 3.6.0+

 * *zookeeper.sasl.client.username* :
     Traditionally, a principal is divided into three parts: the primary, the instance, and the realm.
     The format of a typical Kerberos V5 principal is primary/instance@REALM.